SquidDev/urn/reference/10-cli.md

    called.
 This has a large overhead, but is useful for getting detailed information on the whole program.
  - `stack`: This will randomly sample the call stack every 10,000 instructions.
 This allows you to get a rough measure of what proportion of time is spent within a given function, as well as what functions call what.
+ - `coverage`: This will generate code coverage reports for the given file, appending or creating a `luacov.stats.out` file.

 ### The stack profiler
 Whilst the call profiler is very simple to use, the stack profiler provides several other configuration options.